MohanKrishnaBade/php_practice/README.md

 # php_practice
-try to solve string and array interview questions.
+try to solve string and array interview questions. and practise php 7 new features .